pranavchavda/matcha-sea-vivaldi/README.md

 ### Custom Accent Color

-If you are using a custom verion of the Arc theme(s) that uses an accent color that is different from the standard Arc blue (#5294e2), just change the `Highlight` color in the table above to you preferred color.
+If you are using a custom version of the Arc theme(s) that uses an accent color that is different from the standard Arc blue (#5294e2), just change the `Highlight` color in the table above to your preferred color.

 ## Todo

 - [ ] Tab strip (tabs left/right)
-- [x] Settings page

 ----